• Skip to primary navigation

 • Add all ingredients to a large bag or bowl and toss to evenly coat.

-• Spread carrots on a baking sheet and place in the oven for 30 minutes or until tender.
+• Spread carrots on a baking sheet in a single layer and place in the oven for 30 minutes or until tender.

 • Remove from oven and serve.